lynnpepin/cse5520/report.md

 ## Part 1: Box/violin plots.

 This module provides box and violin plots allowing the users to estimate how the 'Distance' of an accident (as measured in miles-of-road-impacted) differs according to different traffic controls (such as stop signs, traffic calming techniques, etc.) The X-axis has "false" or "true" (for the presence of the control) while the Y-axis measures the distance impacted.
+See Figure \ref{fig:part1} in the Screenshots section.

 ## Part 2: Histogram and KDE

 This module provides a histogram-plus-KDE plot (with margin visualization) of the distribution of weather conditions during traffic accidents.
 Users can set different bin-sizes.
 For example, one might use this module to see the distribution of visibility during traffic accidents.
 Most accidents happen at 10-mile visibility (the max, and the norm), but there is a notable bump in the KDE (and histogram) around the 0.0 mile mark.
+See Figure  \ref{fig:part2} in the Screenshots section.

 ## Part 3: Hypothesis testing

 This module performs hypothesis testing.
 It plots the t-distribution of the two populations, as well as accompanyinh box-plot and p-score.
 The magic of this module is that it is modular: The user can specific one of four different independent variables (traffic accidents with or without stop signs, with or without crossings, with or without calming, and those with or without traffic signals) against one of two independent variables (distance or severity).

 Effectively, this visualizes, tests, and answers eight hypotheses.
+See Figure  \ref{fig:part3} in the Screenshots section.

 ## Part 4: Accidents map

 This modal plots accidents on a map according to specific subsets.
 That is to say, it allows users to plot traffic stops with certain severity levels and certain traffic controls.
 This effectively ties-back to the first module, but now allowing users to physically and tangibly *see* where accidents happen.
+See Figure  \ref{fig:part4} in the Screenshots section.

 ## Part 5: Clustering accidents

 To be honest, this part I included just to fulfill the rubrik, and because it is a bit pretty.
+See Figure  \ref{fig:part5} in the Screenshots section.

 However, there is significant technical depth for the *presentation* of coloring.
 A relevant stackexchange is here: https://gamedev.stackexchange.com/questions/46463/how-can-i-find-an-optimum-set-of-colors-for-10-players

 We found $k=12$ to be a reasonable and optimal number of clusters during our homework.
 Choosing colors for an arbitrary number of $k$ points is difficult.
 The most reasonable choice is to generate colors where, for arbitrary and small $k$, the hues will be reasonably evenly distributed across the circle.
 This is accomplished using the equidistribution theorem with a modulus of the golden ratio (i.e., 1.618034.)